Rail transport in Malaysia: Light Rapid Transit (LRT)

-The medium-capacity rail system, or officially named as Light Rapid Transit (LRT) by Prasarana Malaysia, is a rail system that consists of four lines: LRT Kelana Jaya Line, LRT Ampang Line, LRT Sri Petaling Line and the upcoming LRT Shah Alam Line.
+The medium-capacity rail system, or officially named as Light Rapid Transit (LRT) by Prasarana Malaysia, is a rail system that consists of four lines: LRT Kelana Jaya Line, LRT Ampang Line, LRT Sri Petaling Line and LRT Shah Alam Line.
 The lines are operated by Rapid Rail and owned by Prasarana Malaysia.
 It is not to be confused with a light rail transit, which bears a similar acronym.

 The Ampang and Sri Petaling Lines share a single rail line from Sentul Timur to Chan Sow Lin, before they branch off to Ampang and Putra Heights respectively.
 The combined 45.1 km line has 36 stations and uses semi-automated trains.
 The lines entered service with the first phase opening on 16 December 1996, second phase in July 1998 and a recent extension on 30 June 2016.

 The Kelana Jaya Line is a 46.4 km LRT system which runs from Gombak to Putra Heights.
 It is the first fully automated and driverless rail system in Malaysia, and began operations on 1 September 1998.
 An extension project to connect the Kelana Jaya Line to the Sri Petaling Line via Putra Heights was completed on 1 July 2016.

+The Shah Alam Line is a 37.8 km LRT system connecting from Bandar Utama to Johan Setia that began operations on 29 June 2026.
+It is the fourth fully automated and driverless rail system in Malaysia after the Kelana Jaya Line, Kajang Line and Putrajaya Line.